 Perhaps you want to play some of your favorite arcade games from yesteryear, yet you don’t have access to an arcade cabinet that plays said games.
 If so, consider MAME4droid – an emulator that supports a wide array of arcade titles.
 Featuring the ability to use iON’s iCade and iCP external arcade controllers and even the Nintendo Wii’s Wiimote, MAME4droid allows you to take full control of your favorite arcade titles in a brand new way.

-Able to render PSone games in high resolution via OpenGL, FPse will make your favorites look absolutely stunning.
-Supporting real-time saves, force-feedback, physical controllers, and even LAN support so you can play two player gams with two different Android devices, FPse will make your favorite PS1 games better than ever.
+FPse can render Play station one games in high resolution via OpenGL.
+FPse will make your favorite classic games look absolutely stunning.
+Supporting real-time saves, force-feedback, physical controllers, and even LAN support so you can play two-player games with two different devices, FPse will make your favorite PS1 games better than ever.

 If you want to play your favorite Sega Genesis games optimally, GENPlusDroid is the emulator for you.
-As with most of the others in this list, physical Bluetooth/USB controllers are supported in addition to two player support.
+As with most of the others in this list, physical USB/ Bluetooth game controllers are supported in addition to two-player support.

-There are more emulator apps for andorid available out there, but the emulators for android on the list above will allow you to bring back your childhood time right into your pocket.
+There are more rom emulator apps for android available out there, but these are the best emulators for android on the list above will allow you to bring back your childhood time right into your pocket.
 Enjoy!

 What emulators can run on Android?